Jonathan Hole: Career

 During his early years in Hollywood his day job was at the California Employment Development Department.

 Personal life and death

-Hole married actress Betty Hanna, whom he met when they acted together in Dayton, Ohio.
+Hole – on April 7, 1931, in Manhattan – married actress Elizabeth Jane "Betty Hanna" Hanawalt (1903–1976), whom he met when they acted together in Dayton, Ohio.
 She preceded him in death.
 He died in North Hollywood in 1998 at age 93, and is buried with his wife at Westwood Memorial Park in Los Angeles.